Skip to main content

 That specialization is exactly what makes this career path so valuable.
 Clients pay significantly more for laser services than for traditional skin treatments, and med spas and dermatology clinics need technicians who can deliver results safely on every client — including clients with deeper skin tones who require precise parameter settings to avoid adverse reactions.

-Virginia Licensing Requirements for Laser Technicians
+Virginia Licensing Requirements for Laser Technicians (NO FINANCIAL AID FOR THIS PROGRAM)

 Here’s how the pathway works: